Living with Roommates

 - Have a one on one conversation with your roommate about your concerns.

-- If that does not work, contact your resident assistant to assist in mediating..
+- If the issue persists, contact your resident assistant to assist in mediating..

-- If this does not work, your RA will contact your residence education coordinator for further assistance.
+- If the issue persists, your RA will contact your residence education coordinator for further assistance.

 Due to COVID-19, room changes will not be permitted in the Fall 2020 semester.